WHO WE ARE

 To increase awareness and medical knowledge of issues relating to infant and young child feeding in hospital healthcare professionals of all disciplines

 To promote evidence-based feeding practices and methods of supporting parents and babies/young children, unbiased by commercial interest

 To encourage partnership between community and hospital settings, so that families have a seamless experience of feeding support

 Our Priority Areas for action are:

-Facilitating breastfeeding where either member of the breastfeeding dyad is admitted to hospital, including knowledge of prescribing safety and a focus on keeping both members of the breastfeeding dyad together.
-This will cover both support for normal breastfeeding when the medical issue is unrelated to feeding, and maximising the potential for long-term breastmilk feeding when the medical issue is related to feeding.
+Facilitating breastfeeding and lactation where either the parent or the child dyad is admitted to hospital, including knowledge of prescribing safety and a focus on keeping the two together.
+This will cover both support for breastfeeding and lactation when the medical issue is unrelated to feeding, and maximising the potential for long-term human milk feeding when the medical issue is related to feeding.

-Educating health professionals on key principles underlying breastfeeding:
+Educating health professionals on key principles underlying breastfeeding and lactation:

-Protecting milk supply and infant breastfeeding skills where either member of the breastfeeding dyad is unwell
+Protecting milk supply and infant feeding skills where either member of the dyad is unwell

-Common pitfalls putting breastfeeding at risk in the first 72 hours of life
+Common pitfalls putting breastfeeding and lactation at risk in the first 72 hours of life

 Understanding normal infant and young child behaviour and sleep

 Challenging cultural assumptions about the difficulty of breastfeeding and lactation

 Availability and proper funding of both feeding specialists and appropriately trained and supervised peer supporters in hospitals, with particular focus on non-maternity/neonatal settings that are currently poorly supported.
-It should not be assumed that professionals and peer supporters experienced in community breastfeeding support will be able to provide hospital support without further training.
+It should not be assumed that professionals and peer supporters experienced in community breastfeeding and lactation support will be able to provide hospital support without further training.

 Ensuring that health professionals, and their associations and organisations, are free from conflicts of interest through funding or non financial benefits from the breastmilk substitute industry, including the connected industries defined by the WHO International Code of marketing of breastmilk substitutes.